Future Directions in the Theory of Graph Machine Learning: Introduction

 \begin{description} \item[Expressivity] The vast majority of existing results on {GNNs'} expressive power are coarse-grained and focus on specific architectures.
 Additionally, guidelines for choosing between highly-expressive GNNs are needed.

 \item[Generalization] Besides expressivity, it is vital to choose models based on a training dataset so that it generalizes to unseen data.
-Current works studying GNNs' generalization properties are initial and often need many simplifying assumptions, not considering graph structure.
+Current works studying GNNs' generalization properties often rely on many simplifying assumptions, e.g., not considering graph structure or optimization.

-\item[Optimization] We need to ensure that GNNs trained with SGD converge to assignments leading to expressive models that generalize well and understand the role graph structure plays.
+\item[Optimization] We must ensure that GNNs trained with SGD converge to assignments leading to expressive models that generalize well and understand the role of the architecture and graph structure.

-\item[Applications] Current theoretical results are often only loosely aligned with practical assumptions and needs of application domains.
+\item[Applications] Current theoretical results are often loosely aligned with practical assumptions and needs of application domains.
 Hence, developing graph machine learning theory aligned with practical requirements is crucial. \end{description}

-We argue that graph machine learning needs a nuanced theory to develop an in-depth understanding of the various architectural choices that govern {GNNs'} expressive power (challenge 1), generalization properties (challenge 2), and optimization dynamics (challenge 3), as well as the interplay of these aspects.
+We argue that graph machine learning needs a nuanced theory to develop an in-depth understanding of the various architectural choices that govern {GNNs'} expressive power (challenge 1), generalization properties (challenge 2), and optimization dynamics (challenge 3), as well as the \emph{interplay} of these aspects.
 Moreover, theoretical research within the graph machine learning communities must be aligned with domain experts' practical needs (challenge 4).
 Thereto, we propose concrete challenges to address these requirements; see~\cref{fig:overview} for a high-level overview of the interactions of the four challenges in this position paper.